 Activities / Facilities

-North Santee Bar Seabird Sanctuary was established to protect significant nesting habitat of sea and shorebirds.
-North Santee Bar encompasses approximately 5 acres at the mouth of the North Santee River in Charleston County.
-This property is a sand spit formed by deposits from associated river systems.
+North Santee Bar Seabird Sanctuary was established to protect significant nesting habitat of seabirds and shorebirds.
+The property is a sand spit formed by deposits from the Santee River system.
 It shifts in elevation and position due to erosion and deposition of sand, and in the past has been submerged at high tides, but presently it supports colonial nesting seabirds.

 North Santee Bar supports colonies of nesting seabirds because of its isolated nature and lack of mammalian predators.
 Although all species may not nest on the island each year, examples of species that have used the island include: royal tern, sandwich tern, least tern, black skimmer, and gull-billed tern.
 Besides providing nesting habitat, the sanctuary provides winter loafing and feeding areas for numerous species.

 The colonial nesting behavior of these birds makes them very susceptible to disturbance.
 Birds are densely packed into breeding sites during the nesting season, rendering the entire colony susceptible to disruption or destruction.
 Therefore: